Author: Lem Chuck Moth

 - Austronesian Sea Venturing

-Unlike their austroasiatic counterpart, the austronesian of the north had no tradition of god in their prehistory.
+Unlike their austroasiatic counterpart, the northern austronesians had no tradition of god (or gods) in their prehistory.
 Until the Great Flood, evidences show that they were practicing hunting-gathering life-style and depended totally on natural resources to survive.
-The experience of the Rhade shows limited sea's knowledge as compared to the native seafarer Malays.
-Confirming the theory that they were nomads from the north, their maritime skill were not part of their land tradition and must to learn from the Austroasiatic of Malay's descendant. their skill were not elaborate enough to enable them to go farther in the sea venture as the Polynesians did.
-The association of Polynesians to Austronesians needs to be reviewed in term of ethnicity and culture.
+The experience of the Rhade moreover shows limited sea's knowledge as compared to the native seafarer Malay people.
+As nomads from the north, the maritime navigation was not part of their land-borne skill set and must to learn from the Austroasiatic Malay's people.

 - Indonesians vs primitive Austronesians of Indonesia